What Are Dental Veneers & How Do They Work?

 Once your dentist knows exactly what you want, they will work up a treatment plan that includes all of the steps, fees, and appointments involved.
 They’ll usually take that time to also review any payment plan options since dental insurance doesn’t cover veneer costs or fees.
 You’ll have all of the information you need to make an informed, confident decision about what comes next.
 Find a dentist that specializes in veneers.

 Chairside composite veneers are completed in one appointment.
 Your tooth is gently prepped or conditioned (numbing may not even be necessary) and then your dentist will use a shade guide to match the composite to your natural tooth.
+This is the last time you need to worry about teeth whitening!
 From there, they’ll shape the material over your tooth with a special tool, creating the contour and shape that you’re looking for.
-Most composite is cured with a bright light to permanently bond it to your tooth.
+Most composite veneers are cured with a bright light to permanently bond it to your tooth.
 And that’s it!

 How Long Do Veneers Usually Last?